trioslib/trios/docs/training-w-operators.rst

 + Does the output depend on the raw values of the pixels or only on the contrast between them?

-The most basic choice is the `trios.feature_extractors.RAWFeatureExtractor`, which simply copies the pixels observed under $W$ to a flat array.
+The most basic choice is the `trios.feature_extractors.RAWFeatureExtractor`, which simply copies the pixels observed under *W* to a flat array.
 See :ref:`feature-extraction-methods` for a description of all available feature extractors.

 Choosing a Classifier